 Just like Gandalf and Frodo, you enter Hobbiton through what is known as Gandalf’s Cutting.
 You come around the bend and before you is the whole of Hobbiton, with Bag End sitting high on the hill.

 Besides the many hobbit holes, one of the first sites you see is the vegetable garden.
 One of them anyway.
 There area a total of three scattered amongst the hills but this one, by far, is the largest.
 It is tended by 30 gardeners, every day of the week.

 The 44 hobbit holes come in all different sizes and colors, with various prop dressings out front to indicate what the hobbit-in-residence profession is.
 The sizes vary so as to help the various characters appear the correct size.

 As you make your way up the hill towards Bag End, the Green Dragon pub comes into better view across the water.
-You can just barely see it in this picture but the Mill House at the end of the bridge is currently under construction to become a fully functioning conference room and party venue, complete with an underwater kitchen.

-Here we’ve made it to Bag End.
+Eventually you make it to Bag End.
 The oak tree that grows from the top of the hill was in the middle of being re-leafed when we arrived.
 This is a necessary task as Peter Jackson had a tree a la Frankenstein’s monster constructed so that it would always been in leaf.